suned/pfun/docs/effectful_but_side_effect_free.md

 You will frequently handle errors by using `isinstance` to compare errors with types, so defining your own error types becomes even more important when using `pfun` to distinguish one error source from another.

-## Asynchronous IO
+## Concurrency
-`Effect` uses `asyncio` under the hood to run io bound side-effects asynchronously when possible.
+`Effect` uses `asyncio` under the hood to run effects asynchronously.
-This can lead to significant speed ups when an effect spends alot of time waiting for io.
+This can lead to significant speed ups.

 Consider for example this program that calls `curl http://www.google.com` in a subprocess 50 times:
 ```python